 What they say: “I always knew you were the one.”

-If you and your loved one have a storybook, love at first sight romance, purple roses are the flowers for you.
-With ties to nobility and royalty, purple roses tell the one you love that she is the most important woman in your life and your Queen.
+If you and your loved one have a storybook, love-at-first-sight romance, then purple roses are the flowers for you.
+With ties to nobility and royalty, purple roses tell the one you love that she is the most important woman in your life, and your queen.

 What they say: “You’re special and unique.”

 Blue roses are incredibly rare because they’re engineered rather than grown naturally.
-For this reason, gifting someone blue roses tells them that they’re unique, one-of-a-kind, and truly special.
+For this reason, gifting someone blue roses tells them they’re unique, one of a kind, and truly special.

 What they say: “I’m falling in love with you.”

-If you’re looking to take your relationship with someone from friendship to romance, hint to that with a bouquet of orange roses.
-With yellow roses representing friendship and red roses representing love, orange roses are thought of as the bridge from friends to lovers.
+If you’re looking to take your relationship with someone from friendship to romance, give them a hint with a bouquet of orange roses.
+With yellow roses representing friendship and red roses signifying love, orange roses are thought of as the bridge between the two.

 What they say: “You’re the one for me.”

 Ah, young love.
-If you think you’ve found the person for you, but it’s still a bit early in the relationship, send them a bouquet of elegant and classic white roses.
+If you think you’ve found the person for you but it’s still early in the relationship, send them a bouquet of elegant and classic white roses.

 What they say: This one is up for debate.

-Black roses are one of the very few rose colors that holds several, sometimes contradictory, meanings.
-While some believe black roses symbolize the ending of a relationship, others find them unique and representative of passion and lust.
+Black roses hold several, sometimes contradictory, meanings.
+While some believe black roses symbolize the end of a relationship, others find them unique and representative of passion and lust.
 Black roses have also been featured in stories as being closely related to black or dark magic.
-While it’s typically impossible to go wrong with sending roses, you may want to check with your partner before ordering black roses, to ensure they’ll appreciate the gift.

 What they say: “You’re everything to me.”

-Looking for a way to break from tradition, while still remaining fun and passionate?
+Looking for a way to break from tradition while still remaining fun and passionate?
 Look no further than kaleidoscope roses!
-With a bit of every color in their petals, kaleidoscope roses tell your partner that they’re simultaneously your best friend and lover, appreciated and respected, and most importantly, unique.
+With a bit of every color in their petals, kaleidoscope roses tell your partner that they’re simultaneously your best friend and lover, appreciated and respected, and, most important, unique.